ezam0000/djrank/README.md

 2. Drop into any tier (S, A, B, C, D, E, F)
 3. Rearrange by dragging between tiers

+**Mobile:** Long-press any DJ in a tier to enter wiggle mode, then tap × to remove

 ### DJ Details

 Click any DJ image to:

-- View/edit their bio
+- View artist bio and info
 - Rate them on criteria (Flow, Vibes, Visuals, Guests)
-- Add notes and commentary
+- Add personal notes and commentary
-- Upload photos and videos
-- Add music platform links
+- Add music platform links (Spotify, SoundCloud, Apple Music)

 ## Tier System